Art Students League of Denver

-The Art Students League of Denver is a 501(c)(3) art nonprofit community center based in the Speer neighborhood of Denver, Colorado, USA.
+The Art Students League of Denver (ASLD) is a 501(c)(3) art nonprofit community center based in the Speer neighborhood of Denver, Colorado, USA.
 Modeled after the Art Students League of New York, it is located in the historic Sherman School at 200 Grant Street, Denver.
 ASLD offers art classes to youth and adults at the Sherman School location and in community engagement programs throughout the Denver metro area.
 ASLD offers annual membership and exhibition opportunities.

 History

 The Art Students League of Denver was founded in 1987 by seven art enthusiasts in the Denver art community.
 At the time of founding, classes took place in two artist studios in Lower Downtown Denver on Market Street.
 In the early 90s, ASLD later moved to the Sherman School on Grant Street.

 The Sherman School was built in 1897 by architect Henry Dozier under Mayor Robert Speer's City Beautiful Movement in a Romanesque style.
 The building originally served as an elementary school.
 An annex was built in 1920 with a garden on the north side of the main building.
 Dozier was a respected architect who had built many other buildings in the American West.